qmarcou/IGoR/README.md

 $MYCOMMANDS -batch bar -generate 100 #Generate

 ```

-### Alignments
+[comment]: # (### Subsampling)

+[comment]: # (### Alignments)

-### Inference and Evaluation
+[comment]: # (### Inference and Evaluation)

-### Generation
+[comment]: # (### Generation)

+# Advanced usage
+The set of command lines above allows to use predefined models or their topology to study a new dataset.
+Additionnaly the user can define new models directly using the model parameters file interface.
+For instance, in order to investigate a conditionnal dependence between two recombination events, the user can simply add or remove an edge in the graph following the syntax defined earlier.

+In order to change the set of realizations associated with an event the user can also directly modify a recombination parameters file.
+Adding or removing realizations should be done with great care as IGoR will use the associated indices to read the corresponding probabilities on the probability array.
+These indices should be contiguous ranging from 0 to the (total number of realizations -1).
+Any change in these indices will make the corresponding model marginals file void, and a new one should be automatically created by passing only the model parameters filename to the `-set_custom_model` command.

+Note that changing the GeneChoice realizations can be done automatically (without manually editing the recombination parameter file) by supplying the desired set of genomic templates to IGoR using the `-set_genomic` command.
+This could be used e.g to define a model for a chain in a species for which IGoR does not supply a model starting from of model for this chain from another species.

 # C++
 Although a few command line options are supplied for basic use of IGoR, its full modularity can be used through high level C++ functions on which all previous command lines are built.
 A section of the main.cpp file is dedicated to accept user supplied code and can be executed using `-run_custom` command line when launching IGoR from the shell.
-An example of the workflow is given in the *run demo* section and the full Doxygen generated documentation is available as PDF.
+An example of the high level workflow is given in the *run demo* section and the full Doxygen generated documentation is available as PDF.
 For any question please contact us.

 Good practice would be to append the C++ code in the main in the scope where "//Write your custom procedure here" is written.
 This part of the code is reachable using the `-run_custom` command line argument.
 This is done so that even after appending some custom code the command line interface is still usable.

 # Python
-A set of Python modules are shipped with Igor in order to parse IGoR's outputs (alignments,models etc)
+A set of Python codes are shipped with Igor in order to parse IGoR's outputs (alignments,models etc) as the pygor module.
-For further versions a Python/Cython interface for IGoR might be supplied

 # Contribute

-* Your feedbacks are valuable, please send your comments about usability and new features you would like to see
+* Your feedbacks are valuable, please send your comments about usability, bug reports and new features you would like to see
 * Code contribution: IGoR was designed to be modular and evolve, please get in touch if you would like to do something new with your data and would like some more guidance on the code structure

 # Contact

-For any question please file an issue on github or email <quentin.marcou@lpt.ens.fr>
+For any question please email <quentin.marcou@lpt.ens.fr>